qrqiuren/site-myhdl-dev/guide.md

 You can also make your own changesets and contribute them to the development.

-The workflow is such that every contributed change is reviewed by other developers and applied or rejected by the BFDL.
+The workflow is such that every contributed change is reviewed by other developers and applied or rejected by the BDFL.
 Therefore, your goal as a contributor should be to minimize the work of other developers.
 What is needed is the following: